SMesh: Radio Sensor Networks to Support Fire Management

 3

-Applying advanced algorithms to transform raw sensor data into actionable insights to support prescribed fire and community health management.
+Applying machine learning algorithms to transform raw sensor data into actionable insights to support prescribed fire, community health, and ecosystem management.

 Our Innovative Approach